HIT-PhilipHan/remote_sensing_image_editing/README.md

-**Our project is still being refined.
+**ATTENTION:Our project is still being refined.
 More experimental results will be presented and the code will be available in the future.**

 # Exploring Text-Guided Single Image Editing for Remote Sensing Images